egberts/egberts.github.io-src/content/articles/dnssec-howto.md

 -rw-r--r-- 1 named named 9180 Nov 27 18:29 example.com.zone.signed
 ```

-Voila!
+Voilà!
 That's it.
 Just to make sure things are working as they should
-,query the DNSKEY using dig as mentioned in the previous section.
+query the DNSKEY using dig as mentioned in the previous section.

 Configure DS records with the registrar
 ---------------------------------------

-When we ran the dnssec-signzone command apart from the .signed zone
+When we ran the dnssec-signzone command apart from the `.signed` zone
-file, a file named dsset-example.com was also created, this contains the
+file, a file named `dsset-example.com` was also created, this contains the
 DS records.

 ```bash